Summer School on Construction and Maintenance of Nuclear Power Plants

 Target group

-This course suits students from the field of mechanical engineering and material engineering, especially those with a special nuclear knowledge.
+This course suits students from the field of mechanical engineering and material engineering, especially those with a special nuclear interest.

 Course aim